srmainwaring/asv_wave_sim/README.md

 brew fftw3 libclfft-dev libfftw3-dev
 ```

 Aside from adding the option to use a FFT generated wavefield, the major change is in the way that the visuals are generated.
 Previously the wave displacements for visuals were generated in the shader code, the visual plugin was used to update shader parameters for wave amplitudes and frequency.
 Now the entire mesh for the visual is dynamically updated in the the library then pushed into the rendering engine.
 This means there is no need to maintain various sized meshes in the media files, however it does require working around Gazebos requirement for static meshes and there is a custom Visual that implements this.
-The OpenCL FFT library allows this work to be offloaded to the GPU when configured.

 ## Dependencies